pragneshbarik/devfolio/README.md

 ```
 pip install lxml html5lib bs4
 ```
-4. Clone the Driver Management folder.
+4. Download the Driver Management folder.
+5. Download [Shape Predictor Module](http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2
+) then extract and copy it to the downloaded Driver Management folder.
-5. Copy all driver faces to be recognized to the folders named "Face Data".
+6. Copy all driver faces to be recognized to the folders named "Face Data".
-6. Run the .ipynb script.
+7. Run the .ipynb script.

 ## Recommended Deployment Environments

-This program is built keeping performance limitations of mobile single board computers in mind, as it uses high performance machine learning library **DLib** it can work on :
+This program is built keeping performance limitations of mobile single board computers in mind, as it using high performance machine learning library **DLib**, it can work on :

 * Raspberry Pi 4
 * Nvidia Jetson Systems